LynneMcGrail/Portfolio-Project-3-Word-it/README.md

 * If the user chooses to play again, the terminal is cleared using the os.system(clear) method and the game starts again from the beginning.

+### Future Features
+* To add a leaderboard that stores the data of the user's attempts so when they play again, they can try to beat themselves.
+* The user can choose the length of the word they would like to guess, e.g. 4/5/6 letters.

 <img src="" width=600>